 Entrance fee to visit Gunung Kawi Sebatu Temple for adult at IDR 15,000 per person and for children at IDR 10,000 per person.
 The ticket can buy on spot on that day when you arrive at dance venue by cash in IDR (Indonesian Rupiah).

-Other interesting places located near by Gunung Kawi Sebatu Temple nice to visit is Ubud Monkey Forest, Ubud Art Market, Ubud Palace, Gunung Lebah Temple Ubud, Ubud Campuhan Ridge Walk, Saraswati Temple, Ubud Swing, Barong Dance, Batubulan Village, Ubud Ayung River Rafting, Tegenungan Waterfall, Tibumana Waterfall, Kintamani Batur Mount Volcano, Elephant Cave, Tegallalang Rice Terrace, Spring Water Temple Tirta Empul, Gunung Kawi King Memorial Tampaksiring, Bali Coffee Farm, Celuk Village, Sukawati Souvenirs Market, Bali Bird Park, Bali Zoo Park, Butterfly Park, Puseh Batuan Temple and Ubud Art Villages.
+Other interesting places located near by Gunung Kawi Sebatu Temple nice to visit is Ubud Monkey Forest, Ubud Art Market, Ubud Palace, Gunung Lebah Temple Ubud, Ubud Campuhan Ridge Walk, Saraswati Temple, Ubud Swing, Barong Dance, Bali Traditional House, Batubulan Village, Ubud Ayung River Rafting, Tegenungan Waterfall, Tibumana Waterfall, Kintamani Batur Mount Volcano, Elephant Cave, Tegallalang Rice Terrace, Spring Water Temple Tirta Empul, Gunung Kawi King Memorial Tampaksiring, Bali Coffee Farm, Celuk Village, Sukawati Souvenirs Market, Bali Salt Farm, Bali Bird Park, Bali Zoo Park, Butterfly Park, Puseh Batuan Temple and Ubud Art Villages.

 The temple located at Sebatu Village, Tegallalang District, Gianyar Regency, Bali – Indonesia.